- What is a SIP?

 - Rules: Rules are the formal declaration of the TCEQ to commit to implementing the adopted control strategy.
 Once the TCEQ adopts a SIP revision and the associated set of rules, they become state law immediately.

 - Agreements: In some cases, the control strategy applies to a specific plant or business.
 When this occurs, "agreements" are made with the particular emitter instead of establishing a more general rule.

 SIP revisions must first go through an intense period of research in which data is collected and modeled, control strategies are proposed and tested, and the revision is drafted.
-This initial phase typically requires 3 to 4 years.
+This initial phase may take years to complete.
 The SIP revision is then sent through the TCEQ's formal rulemaking process, which involves publication of the proposal, public meetings, hearings, review of public comments, and finally adoption by TCEQ's commissioners.
 This process takes about six months.
 Once a SIP revision is adopted by the commission, it is legally binding and enforceable under state law.
 After adoption, the revision is submitted to the EPA for review and approval.
 The SIP revision is federally enforceable after it has been approved by the EPA.